How Does Cremation Work? The Complete Step-by-Step Process Explained

 How long does it take from the funeral home receiving the deceased to the family receiving the cremated remains back?

-However, there are cases where an expedited cremation may be required, which can be facilitated if all the permits and authorizations are in order but may incur an additional charge.
-Likewise, I have known of cases that have taken 21-28 days (or longer) to process a cremation.
-This is typically where there is some discrepancy in the issuing of a permit and family consent in the authorization of cremation.
+Likewise, I have seen cases that took 21-28 days (or longer) to process a cremation.
+This is typically where there is a discrepancy between the issuance of a permit and family consent for the authorization of cremation.

 Questions about cremation